umarbutler/semchunk/README.md

 `semchunk` also relies on memoization to cache the results of token counters and the `chunk()` function, thereby improving performance.

 ## Benchmarks 📊
-On a desktop with a Ryzen 3600, 64 GB of RAM, Windows 11 and Python 3.12.0, it takes `semchunk` 24.41s seconds to split every sample in [NLTK's Gutenberg Corpus](https://www.nltk.org/howto/corpus.html#plaintext-corpora) into 512-token-long chunks (for context, the Corpus contains 18 texts and 3,001,260 tokens).
-By comparison, it takes [`semantic-text-splitter`](https://pypi.org/project/semantic-text-splitter/) 1 minute and 48.01 seconds to chunk the same texts into 512-token-long chunks — a difference of 77.35%.
+On a desktop with a Ryzen 3600, 64 GB of RAM, Windows 11 and Python 3.12.0, it takes `semchunk` 14.11s seconds to split every sample in [NLTK's Gutenberg Corpus](https://www.nltk.org/howto/corpus.html#plaintext-corpora) into 512-token-long chunks with GPT-4's tokenizer (for context, the Corpus contains 18 texts and 3,001,260 tokens).
+By comparison, it takes [`semantic-text-splitter`](https://pypi.org/project/semantic-text-splitter/) 2 minutes and 56.1 seconds to chunk the same texts into 512-token-long chunks — a difference of 87.84%.

 The code used to benchmark `semchunk` and `semantic-text-splitter` is available [here](https://github.com/umarbutler/semchunk/blob/main/tests/bench.py).